 "SPF can affect how the photographs come out, but if you’re getting married in the height of summer or on the beach, it will be a must," says Garcia.
-'Use a sunscreen that is no higher than SPF 15; this will help to limit that ghostly look in flash photography that you can get from the white zinc and titanium oxide particles that physically reflect the sun."
+To avoid using a SPF that will create a white cast in your photos, test out a few different sunscreens in the weeks leading up to your wedding.

 Consider the Weather

 Presumably, you planned what your dress or suit will look like based on the weather.
 Similarly, you should consider the weather in your plan of how much makeup you're going to wear and what it will be.
 If the ceremony is long and outside in the dead of summer, you're not going to be able to get away with as much makeup as you would if you're doing it in winter indoors; it's going to melt off.
 Have a primer on hand either way.

 "Blend your bronzer really well, and make sure your face matches your neck and shoulders.
 If you’re going to wear a spray tan on the day, be sure to have tried the spray tan before, and use a foundation that matches the color of your tanned skin," Garcia advises.